adore/daylight/doc/framework.md

 | app, config      | Documentation    | `Rails::Engine` to provide documentation of the API             |
 | spec, test       | Mock Testing     | Mock to assist API testing in either RSpec or TestUnit/MiniTest |

-In addition, in `lib` there is a `Daylight::Mock` to assist testing client models and client API usage.
+`Daylight` is a tiny extension on the shoulders of giants and wouldn't be possible without

 ## Client Modules